-We will use the outcomes from the NFCC CRM work to develop enhancements in our approach to risk management to improve the safety, health, well-being, and economic prosperity of communities.
-(SSC8)
+Going forward, we will use the outcomes from the NFCC CRM work to develop enhancements in our approach to risk management to improve the safety, health, well-being, and economic prosperity of communities.

 Managing our Risks

 The way we manage risk in Cleveland is simple: we adopt a balanced approach of prevention, protection and emergency response.